 How Big Tech Controls Web Search on Mobile

 April 13, 2021

-Google has a 97% monopoly on mobile web search ads (as of 2017) and does not, as a matter of policy, allow Google ads to be shown with the search results of other search engines.
+Google has a 97% monopoly on mobile web search ads (as of 2017) and does not, as a matter of policy, allow Google search ads (not the same as Ads for Search (AFS) which is not as good) to be shown with the search results of other search engines.
 If this can change then other search engines can monetize and consumers might have more choices and not just Google, Google, Google.

 If you want some more thoughts, here's a link to an interview I just did for website planet on the direction and problems of web search today.

 Also of note, Gigablast was mentioned in a couple of other articles recently:

 Gigablast in the Australian Broadcasting Company (ABC).

 Gigablast in the New York Times.